The San Jose Scale (Quadraspidiotus perniciosus) was described in California during the year 1880.

 The application of chemical treatments allows effective control of San Jose Scale.

 The treatment with winter oil is probably the most adequate and economical.
-The oil works by contact, creating a film that prevents the cochineal breathing and suffocation.
+The oil works by contact, creating a film that prevents the black scale breathing and suffocation.
 This application also helps to reduce the wintering populations of aphid .

 The paraffin oil to 83% is the product authorized by the ministry, is marketed under the name PROMANAL AGRO.